taubman33/django-rest/readme.md

 templating language to write our applications.
 When we are building applications in Django that use front end frameworks or have live updating data, we have to use an API for our back end applications.
 Today, we are going to learn how to convert our Tunr application we have been working on to a JSON API using a package called Django REST Framework.

 This is similar to how we converted our MEHN stack app to the MERN stack: instead of the API returning rendered HTML (using handlebars), we had it return JSON.

+The main difference is that Django REST framework has some powerful tools and conventions for controlling how we get to receive and send JSON data.
+With the MERN stack, we had to do all that manually.

 ## Review: APIs (5 min / 0:10)